 A Command to activate Emergency Credit when ESME is operating in Prepayment Mode where Emergency Credit is available (as set out in Section 5.5.7.2).

-In executing the Command, if the Supply is Disabled, ESME shall be capable of Arming the Supply if the combined credit of the Meter Balance [INFO](5.7.5.22) and Emergency Credit Balance [INFO](5.7.5.15) rises above the Disablement Threshold [INFO](5.7.4.15), displaying any such change in the Supply State [INFO](5.7.5.32) on its User Interface and generating and sending an Alert that the Supply has been Armed via its HAN Interface.
+In executing the Command, if the Supply is Disabled, ESME shall be capable of Arming the Supply ifthe state of Emergency Credit changes from being deactivated, and displaying any such change in the Supply State [INFO](5.7.5.32) on its User Interface and generating and sending an Alert that the Supply has been Armed via its HAN Interface.

+In executing the Command, if the state if Emergency Credit changes from being deactivated to activated, ESME shall be capable of generating an entry to that effect in the Event Log(5.7.5.16) and generating and sending an Alert to that effect via its HAN Interface.

 Add Credit